fwangsaw/Training-ML-Models-to-Demystify-Fake-Job-Postings/README.md

 ## Models Explored
 - **BERT** = Baseline transformer for contextual text understanding
 - **ALBERT** = Lightweight variant focusing on parameter efficiency
-- **ELECTYRA** = Discriminator-based pretraining, well-suited for classification tasks Each model was fine-tuned on the same dataset to allow fair comparison across Precision, Recall, F1 score, and class-level performance (fraud vs non-fraud).
+- **ELECTRA** = Discriminator-based pretraining, well-suited for classification tasks Each model was fine-tuned on the same dataset to allow fair comparison across Precision, Recall, F1 score, and class-level performance (fraud vs non-fraud).
 Special attention was given to **class imbalance**, which significantly impacts fraud detection tasks.